Turkish reluctance hurts U.S. plans for coalition against Islamic State

 “It’s a very complicated balancing act.
 Turkey is trying to satisfy its U.S. partner without extending full collaboration.
 They will come under intensifying pressure but will find it very difficult to block U.S. strategy,” said Fadi Hakura, Turkey analyst at the London-based think-tank Chatham House.

 “It’s a coalition of the unwilling and the apathetic.
-Turkey and most Arab countries supposedly part of this coalition are deeply sceptical of U.S. intentions in the region.”
+Turkey and most Arab countries supposedly part of this coalition are deeply skeptical of U.S. intentions in the region.”

 Turkey’s role is likely to be limited, U.S. and Turkish officials say, to stemming the flow of foreign fighters crossing its borders, helping cut off Islamic State’s finances and providing humanitarian and logistical support.